dmfutcher/git-profile/README.md

 ### Switch profiles
 The `use` command lets you trivially switch between profiles:
 `git profile use github-work`
-`git profile use freelance-company-39`
+`git profile use open-source`

-This sets the local `git config user.name` and `git config user.email` to the author name & email in that profile.
+This sets the `git config user.name` and `git config user.email` to the author name & email in that profile.
+Note this sets the config for your current repository only.

 ### List all your profiles
 List all the profiles.
 An asterisk will appear next to the current enabled profile.